 Leh Local Sightseeing

 Leh also boasts of a widely diverse population and shows its influences on its infrastructure.
-The Namgyal Tsemo, Spituk Monastery, Shanti Stupa, Jama Masjid all lie within the 25 km of Leh’s radius.
-Also, within this radius is the Indian Army’s Hall of Fame.
+The Namgyal Tsemo, Spituk Monastery, Shanti Stupa, Jama Masjid, Zorawar Fort all lie within the 15 km of Leh’s radius.
+Also, within this radius is the Indian Army’s Hall of Fame with Sound & Light Show.
 It is a monument dedicated to the soldiers who served, and/or perished on the borders during wartime.

 Day Six: This Is Some Vacation

 Leh to Nubra Valley via Khardung La (17,582 ft.)

 After an early breakfast, you’ll check-out & drive to super scenic Nubra Valley 10,000 ft.
 The road takes you through the world’s 11th highest motor-able pass, Khardung La (17,582 ft.) a place engulfed in fog and wrapped by snow-laden peaks.
 You will literally be on cloud 9 that day.

 Descending from the high pass, you will drive through the barren beauty of Nubra Valley, with the aquamarine waters of Shyok River for company.
 On arrival, you’ll first visit Diskit Monastery.
 It is over 250 years old and is the oldest monastery in Nubra Valley.
 Next to that lies an imposing 100 feet statue of Maitreya Buddha, in its resplendent golden avatar.
 From here drive to the sand dunes at Hunder.

 Here you can spot the world-famous double-humped camels, one of the rarest mammals, lounging on the desert.
 You can also go on an ATV ride on the sand dunes or try go-karting (on direct payment basis).